Rafe-code/qaoa_err_invest/README.md

 <!-- abs err constant means this relationship? investigate + think, what would this mean? -->

-The results of the `Rx` gate investigation can be seen in [Figure 6](#fig-5).
+The results of the `Rx` gate investigation can be seen in [Figure 6](#fig-5) where the errors bars represent the standard deviation across three simulator initialisations.

 ![Rx Gate Results](images/rx_error_rotation_angle.png)
 **Figure 6:** Results of the `Rx` gate angle investigation, showing the relative error against the rotation angle.
 A clear sinusoidal relationship can be seen.
 <a id="fig-5"></a>

-This investigation shows clear evidence of a sinusoidal dependence between the angle of rotation and the error rate of the gate.
+This investigation shows an observable sinusoidal relationship between the angle of rotation and the error rate of the gate.
 The `Rx` gate has its highest error rates at rotation angles of [0π, 1.0π] and lowest error rates at rotation angles near 0.5π.
-The peak to trough difference is significant, varying between a rate of near 0.002 and 0.0038, a peak to trough drop of over 95%.
+The error rate varies significantly, dropping by over 95% from approximately 0.0038 to 0.002.
 It is noted that this error rate far exceeds the reported `Rx` error value for `ibm_brisbane`, likely due to error mitigation techniques employed by the hardware which are not utilised here (the `Rx` gate investigation was conducted using an IBM simulator loaded with an `ibm_brisbane` noise model).

 ### Rzz Gate

-The results of the `Rzz` gate investigation can be seen in [Figure 5](#fig-4), where the errors are the total length of the standard deviation across the three initialisations of the devices over the separate dates.
+The results of the `Rzz` gate investigation can be seen in [Figure 5](#fig-4), where the error bars represent the standard deviation across three device initializations on separate dates.

 ![Rzz Gate Results](images/rzz_error_rotation_angle.png)
 **Figure 5:** Results of the `Rzz` gate angle investigation, showing the relative error for each output channel.
-Different behaviour can be observed for each of the channels, but these is limited evidence of a relationship between the rotation angle and error rate for each channel.
+Each channel exhibits distinct behavior, but no strong relationship between rotation angle and error rate is observed.
 <a id="fig-4"></a>

 The `Rzz` gate investigation revealed different behaviours for each output channel: